A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Introduction

 \subsection{The problem}

-This paper investigates the optimal stopping problem for a one-dimensional spectrally negative \lev process, a class of real-valued \lev process with no positive jumps.
-Let the spectrally negative \lev process $X=\{X_t;t\geq 0\}$ represent the state variable defined on the probability space $(\Omega, \F, \p)$, where $\Omega$ is the set of all possible outcomes, and $\p$ is a probability measure defined on $\mathcal{F}$.
+This paper investigates the optimal stopping problem for a spectrally negative \lev process, a class of real-valued \lev processes with no positive jumps.
+Let the spectrally negative \lev process $X=\{X_t;t\geq 0\}$ represent the state variable defined on the probability space $(\Omega, \F, \p)$, where $\Omega$ is the set of all possible outcomes, and $\p$ is a probability measure defined on $\F$.
+For $x \in \mathbb{R}$, let $\p_x$ denote the law of $X$ started at $x$.
+We write $\E_x$ for the associated expectation.
 We denote by $\mathbb{F}=\{\F_t\}_{t\ge 0}$ the filtration with respect to which $X$ is adapted, assuming that the usual conditions hold.